jordanmateen/Sequelize-The-Easy-Parts/README.md

 # Sequelize-The-Easy-Parts
 This repository describes the ORM Sequelize and how to use it simply.

-See `sequlize-one` branch for documentation as usages.
+See `sequelize-one` branch for documentation as usages.